 i.
 The About Page

 However, you're just getting started.
-When you're just starting, it's better to just getting everything ready.
+When you're just starting out, it's better to just getting everything ready.
 So we're not going to focus on creating the best About page today.

-First, we'll create an OK About page.
-When you're comfortable with content creation, you can come back and make the best page you can.
+When you're comfortable with content creation, you can come back and make the best about page ever.

 ii.
 The Contact Page